Intercalated degrees at Bristol

 Application deadline for internal students

 Supplementary application forms

-For the following five programmes, supplementary application forms are required and these should be downloaded and completed ready to upload when making your application online.
+For the following seven programmes, supplementary application forms are required and these should be downloaded and completed ready to upload when making your application online.
 The programmes are:

 Students who intercalate from other institutions are guaranteed an offer of accommodation subject to the normal conditions of Bristol's accommodation guarantee.
 Please contact the Accommodation Office for further details.

 While we fully expect to run our one-year intercalation only courses in Bioethics, Clinical Sciences, Functional & Clinical Anatomy, Global Health & Medical Humanities in the academic year 2019/20, we can only do so if we recruit sufficient numbers of students.
 We will notify you by 31 March 2019 if we are unable to run the course.
 We may also offer you a place on another intercalation programme of your choice at the University.